wofr06/lesspipe/README.md

  it is determined on the output of the `file --mime` command [2], that returns the mime type.
 In some cases the mime type is too unspecific and then the `file` command yielding a textual description or the file suffix is used to determine what to display.
+As a last resort the file extension is consulted.

  By default less wraps long lines unless called with the option -S or --chop-long-lines.
 That can be changed interactively by typing -S followed by